Proof that the remaining 10% is worth dying for here:

 Do warn when a fanfic may head into non-canon territory.
 Some people just don't like it, and as we all know, Shipping is Serious Business.

-Little Chicago has written a brilliant five part series (the last of which is still a WIP) that is honestly the best Dresden fic I have ever seen, as well as one of the best in general.
+Little Chicago has written a brilliant five part series (now complete!) that is honestly the best Dresden fic I have ever seen, as well as one of the best in general.
 The tone, writing and characterization are as close to perfectly original flavor as it is possible to get, and the fics are suitably awesome.
 The series takes place soon after Turn Coat, and so far it seems to be an AU ignoring Changes.
 So good, I wasted a large amount of time just sitting, reading madly until I finished the entire series in one sitting.
 Very highly recommended.

 Thomas A has written a brilliant novel-length series (the latest of which is a WIP) which shares Harry's laughable sense of humour.
 We have The Carpenter Blueprints, a whole series of fics centered around Molly Carpenter, apprentice to Chicago's only professional wizard private investigator.
 In Axis and Allies,, we see Molly Carpenter striking out on her own to save the day when the wizard's away against a few Nazi sorcerers, golems and an Outsider.
 Semper Fidelis shows us our perky wizard apprentice racing against the clock to stop a faerie war from starting after an assassination attempt on the Summer Lady and Knight.
 A great read when you're waiting for Ghost Story is the third installment, Life After Death.